 Malawi is eligible for preferential trade benefits under the African Growth and Opportunity Act.
-U.S. exports to Malawi include wheat, low-value shipments, pharmaceutical products, baking-related products, and machinery.
+U.S. exports to Malawi include wheat, pharmaceutical products, baking-related products, and machinery.
 U.S. imports from Malawi include tobacco, apparel, tea, macadamia nuts, and sugars.

 The United States has signed a trade and investment framework agreement with the Common Market for Eastern and Southern Africa, of which Malawi is a member.